Hassocks to Brighton walk

 If driving, then there is a large car park at Hassocks Station.

-For a picnic: by Hassocks Station is the Downsview Delicatessen (open from 6:30 everyday except Sunday).
+For picnic provisions: by Hassocks Station is the Downsview Delicatessen (open from 6:30 everyday except Sunday).
 The cafe and deli in Ditchling Village appears to have closed.

 Brighton offers a multitude of choices.
 The park in the middle of Old Steine makes a nice change from the beach for a picnic, but many people like the beach and the boadwalk along the seafront on the west side of the pier where you can have your fortune told, buy original paintings and eat candy floss and seafood.
 There are bars here some with live music.
 Most people make their way to The Lanes for an evening meal.